qlik-oss/core-website/docs/tooling/catwalk.md

 !!!
 Note
     The Qlik application's content is transferred directly from the engine to the web browser through a websocket.
 I.e. no data is sent to Qlik or any 3:rd party.
-Beside this Qlik collects anonymous usage data though Google Analytics such as browser version and catwalk exceptions.
+Beside this Qlik collects anonymous usage data through Google Analytics such as browser version and catwalk exceptions.

 ## Best practices and techniques